lidimayra/from-rails-to-spring-boot/README.md

 # From Rails to Spring Boot

+Like Rails, Spring Boot also follows _Convention over Configuration_ principles.
-A quick guide for developers migrating from Rails to Spring Boot.
+This repository's goal is to focus on similarities and differences between both frameworks in order to provide a quick guide for developers that are migrating from one to another.

+Contributions are welcome!

 [Pre-requisite](#pre-requisite)\
 [Maven instalation](#maven-instalation)\